How to measure your own myopia and astigmatism at home

 Example: First line becomes blurry at 21.5cm.
 100/21.5 = 4.65.
 Last line becomes blurry at 26cm.
 100/26 = 3.84.
 Now take the last off the first.
 4.65 – 3.84 = 0.81.
 So 0.81 diopters at the Axis you took note of earlier is how much cylinder you need to correct for your astigmatism.

 Hope you found this as interesting as I did when I learned how to do it.
-For me it really helped to demystify how my optometrist arrived at my prescription and I found that it is perfectly accurate to less than 0.25 diopters (the lowest correction put into glasses) for both the myopia and astigmatism correction given to me by my optometrist.
+For me it really helped to demystify how my optometrist arrived at my prescription and has been very useful for tracking the improvement of my eyesight.